APMA Has Your MIPS Needs Covered

 APMA provides ample resources to help members understand MIPS.
 Our resource page includes detailed information about each component, as well as a short video providing instructions for the minimum activity you must do to avoid a penalty for the 2018 performance year.
 It also includes links to several webinars providing additional explanation about the program and what you, as a physician, need to do.

 APMA has developed a data registry that has been approved by CMS as a Qualified Clinical Data Registry (QCDR) for 2018.
-This registry is a free benefit of membership and, when used in conjunction with the APMA MIPS app, allows members to report all MIPS components to CMS.
-The deadline to register for the APMA Registry is December 21.
+This registry is a free benefit of membership and, when used in conjunction with the APMA MIPS app, allows members to report all MIPS components to CMS (including Quality when using a QRDA III file).

 Additional resources are available from CMS at qpp.cms.gov or by contacting CMS directly at 866-288-8292.